BoltzExchange/boltz-client/docs/grpc.md

 #### ListSwaps

-Returns a list of all swaps, reverse swaps and channel creations in the database.
+Returns a list of all swaps, reverse swaps, and chain swaps n the database.

 | Request | Response |
 | ------- | -------- |